pineappletapped/VideoPlatform/README.md

 ## Login & Events

 The landing page is an event dashboard.
 Sign up or log in and create events.
-Each event row offers links to the control panel, listener and overlay pages.
+Each event row offers links to the main control panel, a simplified **Graphics** panel, the listener and the overlay page.
 Login sessions last for eight hours and are required for all control panels, but the overlay page itself stays public so it can be embedded in OBS without timing out.

 If Firebase registration isn't available you can log in using the built‑in admin account `ryanadmin` with password `password`.